aadarsh79/terraform-iac/README.md

 3. **Declarative Syntax**: Terraform uses a declarative syntax, allowing you to specify the desired end-state of your infrastructure.
 This makes it easier to understand and maintain your code compared to imperative scripting languages.
 4. **State Management**: Terraform maintains a state file that tracks the current state of your infrastructure.
 This state file helps Terraform understand the differences between the desired and actual states of your infrastructure, enabling it to make informed decisions when you apply changes.
 5. **Plan and Apply**: Terraform's "plan" and "apply" workflow allows you to preview changes before applying them.
 This helps prevent unexpected modifications to your infrastructure and provides an opportunity to review and approve changes before they are implemented.
-6. **Community Support**: Terraform has a large and active user community, which means you can find answers to common questions, troubleshooting tips, and a wealth of documentation and tutorials online.
-7. **Integration with Other Tools**: Terraform can be integrated with other DevOps and automation tools, such as Docker, Kubernetes, Ansible, and Jenkins, allowing you to create comprehensive automation pipelines.
+6. **Integration with Other Tools**: Terraform can be integrated with other DevOps and automation tools, such as Docker, Kubernetes, Ansible, and Jenkins, allowing you to create comprehensive automation pipelines.
-8. **HCL Language**: Terraform uses HashiCorp Configuration Language (HCL), which is designed specifically for defining infrastructure.
+7. **HCL Language**: Terraform uses HashiCorp Configuration Language (HCL), which is designed specifically for defining infrastructure.
 It's human-readable and expressive, making it easier for both developers and operators to work with.

 ## Components in Terraform